Reframing: Creativity for Innovation

 Reframing is an easy, four-step process that generates creative approaches for your own life and work.
 Reframing strongly held beliefs will help you to expose conventional wisdom that stands in the way of progress.
-By overturning these conventional wisdom's and gaining a novel perspective you will disarm skeptics and exploit the inability of others to think differently.
-Push the boundaries of innovation by completely flipping an idea and create new possibilities.
+By overturning conventional wisdom and gaining a novel perspective you will disarm skeptics and exploit the inability of others to think differently.
+Push the boundaries of innovation by completely flipping an idea and create new possibilities,

-The technique of reframing has been developed at THNK, School of Creative Leadership by Karim Benammar.
-The tool is extensively used in THNK's online Innovation course called Start Innovating Now
+The technique of reframing has been developed by Karim Benammar.
+The tool is extensively used at THNK School of Creative Leadership.

 THNK is on a mission: to develop the next generation of creative leaders that will have a societal impact on the world.
 This isn’t just about generating ideas.
 We work with individuals and organizations from the fields of business, entrepreneurship, and social entrepreneurship to make innovation.